-The compulsory accident insurance is a personal insurance, which covers the economic consequences of work and non-work accidents and occupational diseases.
+The compulsory accident insurance is a personal insurance.
 Benefits available under this type of insurance represent compensation for the health-related and financial damage of an accident or an occupational disease.

 An accident is defined as a sudden and involuntary injury caused to the human body by an unusual external factor.
 Certain injuries to the body that are similar to the consequences of an accident are treated as accidents.